 Gabriel Rao is the Manager of the TAPS Men's Program and leads a variety of programming including workshops during Survivor Seminars, Men's Programs, Expeditions, and Special Events.
 Gabriel creates an environment that is safe and encouraging for all TAPS Survivors no matter where they are in their journey of grief.
 As a survivor who honors the life and death of his brother Elijah J.M.
 Rao and of his wife's late husband, Jack Martin III.
 Gabriel understands intimately well the challenges and gifts of life after loss.

-Denise Rollins is a master life coach, speaker and and executive director of the Whole Heart Grief & Life Resource Center in Frederick, Maryland, where her team offers one-on-one coaching and group support services.
+Dr. Rollins is a master life coach, speaker and executive director of the Whole Heart Grief & Life Resource Center in Frederick, Maryland, where her team offers one-on-one coaching and group support services.
 She holds a doctorate in marriage and family therapy and a masters in thanatology.
-In addition, at the Gary L. Rollins Funeral Home in Maryland, she partners with her husband Gary in managing the business and providing aftercare services.
+In addition, at the Gary L. Rollins Funeral Home in Maryland, she partners with her husband, Gary, in managing the business and providing aftercare services.
 She has more than 20 years of experience in corporate America, where her roles included training, human resources and diversity.
 Denise's personal experience with loss changed her career path.
-She is author of 2Grieve 2Gether: A Journal from the Heart Helping Survivors and Supporters Navigate the Healing Process, an autobiographical account of her own grief journey.
+She is author of 2Grieve 2Gether: A Journal from the Heart Helping Survivors & Supporters Navigate the Healing Process, an autobiographical account of her own grief journey.
 Denise teaches a course on Death, Dying and Bereavement at Frederick Community College.
 She serves as a member of the TAPS Advisory Board and also serves as an Advisory Board member for the Nancy Lurie Marks Family Foundation Autism and Grief Project.

 Kim Ruocco, MSW